jasonbarbee/dnac-bulk/README.md

 # Caveats
 * VN/Pool export shows up on screen, it does not write to CSV well yet.
 Partially implemented.
-* I never had to bulk 802.1x yet, we are using no authentication, so the parser does not reflect if the port used 802.1x or not.
-The import process example is for no authentication, but you can change that to any of the expected values in DNA.
-* This uses undocumented API calls to DNA, and may be volatile.
-I am documeting what I use it on.
-I had to reverse engineer the calls using Firefox Inspector on the DNA Web Interface.
+* This uses unofficial API calls to DNA, and may be volatile, but has not been so far(ok - one time they changed an API key), but I follow the WEB UI's response.
+This is not doing anything more magic than the same API calls you use when in Firefox.
+I just had to reverse engineer the calls using Firefox Inspector on the DNA Web Interface.
-* I plan to support this through a rollout of a few hundred switches probably till late 2018, we'll see where things are at that point.
+* I plan to actively support this through a rollout of a few hundred more switches probably till end of 2018.
 * Open a github issue if you have one, or submit a pull request and I'll review it.
 We have 300 switches or so left to go, so if you think it's useful, I might add it.
-* Long term, once Cisco publishes a real DNA API, this tool may become obsolete.
+* Long term, once Cisco publishes a real DNA API, I don't know what will happen to this tool.

 # Likely roadmap
-* Structure config files so that it stacks automatically.
-* Remove the voice vlan markings in config file and use CSV to understand voice vlans
+* Rethink the way voice address pools are handled.

 # License
 MIT License.